Category: Getting started

 3. Signup form.
 The plugin creates a default form at Newsletter → Signup Forms.
 Copy its shortcode and paste it into a WordPress page (e.g. /subscribe) or a widget area.

 4. Welcome email.
 Newsletter → Settings → Welcome.
 New subscribers see this immediately on signup.
-The default is fine; customise the body to match your brand voice.
+The default is fine; customize the body to match your brand voice.

 That’s the minimum to start sending.
 Generate your first newsletter at Newsletter → New Newsletter.